Exclusive Estonia travel logo

 Advantages

-Friendly Staff - The Narva Spaa Hotel staff is consistently described as friendly and accommodating.
+Friendly personnel: The staff at the Narva Spaa Hotel is regularly noted to be friendly and helpful.

-Clean and Tidy - Rooms and common areas are generally reported to be clean and well-maintained.
+Rooms and common areas are often said to be kept up and clean.

-Noise Issues - Several reviews mention noise from ventilation and other guests affecting sleep quality.
+Some comments note noise from ventilation and other guests interfering with sleep quality.

-Install Air Conditioning - Implement air conditioning or better cooling solutions for warmer months.
+Install air conditioning or more effective cooling systems for warmer months.

 About Narva: